RobTillaart/I2C_LCD/README.md

 #### Should

-- test, test, test
+- test, test, test.
-- test other platforms
+- test other platforms.
 - test other display sizes.

 #### Could